 - WordPress for article production and publishing.
 Easy to use and allows all article assets to be in one place.

 - Restream.
 I use Restream to multistream my live-streamed podcast and record it for my audio podcast.

 - Canva.
 Some design work.

-I remember a day when I was trying to get a team to use Zoom, and a leader said that the tool was hard to use and he wanted to stay with the legacy platform, which was harder to use.
+I remember when I was trying to get a team to use Zoom, and a leader said that the tool was hard to use and he wanted to stay with the legacy platform, which was harder to use.

 My point here is: To make business storytelling a success, find a way to publish those stories.
 And to get there, the story’s content, how it’s presented, and how easy it was to get to that point all matter.